census-instrumentation/opencensus-python/contrib/opencensus-ext-threading/README.rst

 OpenCensus threading Integration
 ============================================================================

-Census can propagate trace across threads when using the threading package.
+OpenCensus can propagate trace across threads when using the threading package.

 You can enable Threading integration by specifying ``'threading'`` to ``trace_integrations``.